Light Rail Fits In

 and (beyond passport control) French trains.
 Basle is on the border of three nations.

 The above view comes from right in the heart of the Swiss city of Basle.
 Note the park-type benches which on a sunny day provides a pleasant place to sit (almost in shadow, right).
-The low pricket hedge is designed to encourage pedestrians to keep away from the tracks whilst also blending unobtrusively into the local scene.
+The low privet hedge is designed to encourage pedestrians to keep away from the tracks whilst also blending unobtrusively into the local scene.

 Turin, Italy, a dual-carriageway median with the trees on the inside of the tracks.
+Ostend, Belgium.
+Lawn trackage on the coastal inter-urban tramway.

 These views come from Amsterdam, Holland.